chhe/livecli/docs/index.rst

 Livecli is a :ref:`command-line utility <cli>` that pipes video streams from various services into a video player, such as `VLC <http://videolan.org/>`_.

-The main purpose of Livecli is to allow the user to avoid buggy and CPU heavy flash plugins but still be able to enjoy various streamed content.
+The main purpose of Livecli is to convert CPU-heavy websites to a less CPU-intensive format.

 There is also an :ref:`API <api_guide>` available for developers who want access to the video stream data.
-This project was forked from Livestreamer, which is no longer maintained.
+This project is a fork of Streamlink and Livestreamer.

 - Latest release: |version| (https://github.com/livecli/livecli/releases/latest)
 - GitHub: https://github.com/livecli/livecli